gentzkow/template_archive/README.md

 `config_user.yaml` specifies local settings for the user.
 This includes the following.

 1. **External dependencies**: Any files external to the repository should be specified in `config_user.yaml`.
 Furthermore, any reference to external files in code should be made via an import of `config_user.yaml`.

+    The following protocol for external dependencies should ideally be used:

+    * Specify external dependencies in `config_user.yaml`.

+    * Create symbolic links to external dependencies using `gslab_make.create_external_links`.

+    * Reference external dependencies via symbolic links as opposed to actual path.

 2. **Executable names**: Required software may be setup for command line usage on your computer with a different executable name from the default.
 If so, specify the correct executable name in `config_user.yaml`